This page explains everything you need to know about a Voice of the Customer program, including:

 Below are some of the most common ways to slice and dice your VoC data.

-Now you have everything you need to create your own VoC program.
+Now you have everything you need to create your own Voice of the Customer program.
 But is it worth it to go it alone or partner with a full-service vendor?

 Many digital marketers think that a self-serve survey tool is sufficient to run a VoC program.
 In reality, to get the most value out of the voice of your customers, it requires an experienced team to manage the diverse aspects of a digital VoC program, from implementation experts to research analysts.